fisicamaldonado/InclinedPlane/README.md

 - Run the compiled binary and provide the necessary inputs, such as the mass of the object and the angle of the inclined plane.
 - View the calculated results, including the weight, normal force, maximum friction force, and friction coefficient.

+Contributing:

+Contributions to the Inclined Planes Study Program are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.
+Thanks.

 Enjoy!